 Details: Individuals are very reserved in retrospectives.
 Too many generalizations, not enough specifics.
 Real problems are not discussed or downplayed.
 Actionable items are not identified.
-Too much "political correctness" and fudging.
+Too much political correctness and fudging.

 Further discovery: Direct line management attends retrospectives, usually at senior management's command.
-Retrospective recaps are viewed as "official documentation" to be shared widely - this puts many people in harm's way (reprisals are not uncommon).
-In retrospectives, management frequently looks for individual accountability, as oppose to team accountability.
+Retrospective recaps are viewed as "official documentation" to be shared widely.
+This puts many people in harm's way (reprisals are not uncommon).
+In retrospectives, management frequently looks for individual accountability, as opposed to team accountability.